-Discover The Old Houses of Hoi An’s Ancient Town - Hoi An
+The Old Houses of Hoi An’s Ancient Town

-Travelers, who have an interest in historical architectures, should definitely visit the city of Hoi An in Vietnam.
-Though the country is also known for its motorcycles that zoom up and down the streets, and its iconic conical shaped grass hats, this country offers a lot of things that is old, new, and everything in between.
-Because of this, travelers – both new and those who have returned – are always amazed by the things that spark their senses.
-If ever you do find yourself near or in Hoi An, do not forget to visit its ancient town – especially if you want to get a glimpse of the country’s past.
+Travelers who have an interest in historical architecture should definitely visit the city of Hoi An in Vietnam.
+Whether new or returning, visitors are are always amazed by the richness of life to spark the senses.
+If ever you do find yourself near or in Hoi An, do not forget to visit its Old Town if you want to get a glimpse of the country’s past.

-Trip Guru would like to remind future visitors that in order to get to these wonderfully preserved structures, they need to head towards Hoi An’s ancient town.
-You can take any taxi or hop on the correct bus from Da Nang International airport, and once you arrive in the town, you can either rent a bike or walk towards your destination.
-There is however, an entrance fee and it costs around 80,000 VND for Vietnamese visitors, and 120,000 VND for foreigners.
+Getting there: To get to these wonderfully preserved structures, you need to head towards Hoi An’s ancient town.
+You can take any taxi or hop on the correct bus from Da Nang International airport; once you arrive in the town, you can either rent a bike or walk towards your destination.
+There is however, an entrance fee and it costs around VND 80,000 for Vietnamese visitors, and VND 120,000 for foreigners.